SamFu1113/3D-pac-man/README.md

 > &nbsp;&nbsp;Game rules: There are **42 Supplies**, **7 BigSupplies**, and **4 monsters**.
 The 4 monsters will continue to look for the player.
 When the player eats BigSupply, the monsters will become smaller and the player's speed will become faster.
 After a period of time, they will return to their original state.
 Once the player eats 42 items of supply, the monsters will become smaller.\
 EASY: The player is the fastest and the 4 monsters are in the smallest size.\
 MEDIUM: Player speed is medium, the 4 monsters are in medium size.\
-HARD: The player is the slowest and the 4 monsters are in the largest size.
+HARD: The player is the slowest and the 4 monsters are in the largest size.\
-#There are **3 #Life chances**.
+&nbsp;&nbsp;There are **3 #Life chances**.
 If there are 0 item left, **"Try Again"** or **"Back to Menu"** will pop up.

-> #If the player encounters a monster on the way, the monster encountered returns to its starting point, and the player returns to the origin spot(there are **two origins**, and the player returns to either origin randomly).
+> &nbsp;&nbsp;If the player encounters a monster on the way, the monster encountered returns to its starting point, and the player returns to the origin spot(there are **2 origins**, and the player returns to either origin randomly).
 Besides, the player's life is deducted by 1.
 Once you enter the game, it will show **"3 2 1 & GO"**(a total of 4 seconds including GO text appears).
 During these 4 seconds, the player cannot move and the 4 monsters will not move either.
 Furthermore, these all can move after 4 seconds.